-Paper and Pencil Homework 20%

-Computer Homework 20%
+Homework 30%

-Midterm Exam 30%
+Midterm Exam 35%

-Final Exam 30%
+Final Exam 35%

 Total 100%

-Homework and computer assignments: There will be one homework (which may include paper and pencil and/or computer work) due every week on Wednesday.
+Homework and computer assignments: There will be one homework (either paper and pencil, computer assignment or a combination) due every week on Wednesdays.
 Homework is to be turned in at the START of class on Wednesday or can be slipped under my office door prior to class on Wednesday if you must miss class for some reason.
 Late homework will not be accepted.